 We went to the garden center and purchased a lot of seeds.
 I can’t plant the tomato seeds now and expect to pick ripe tomatoes for my salad tomorrow.
 The evolution of a plan or vision into fruit, both literal and conceptual, takes a certain amount of time.

-This is the law of GESTATION, or gender.
+This is the law of GESTATION.

 Fortunately, we know how long it takes for some things to happen.
 After eight children, I know that a baby takes about nine months of development in the womb before it is born.
 If I’m having an elephant, though, I have to plan on a LOT longer!: 18-22 months.
 If I’m growing lettuce, I can plan to see some leaves popping up and maturing into edible leaves in a few weeks (if conditions are right–more about that later).
 But if I’m planting a giant Redwood tree, I won’t be alive to see it grow to adulthood.

 So we’ve been able to figure out the gestation period for a lot of things: most animals and plants on the earth.
 But ideas?
 Now, there’s a whole ‘nother issue.

 When we get an idea, we have a dream, we see a vision of possibility, often our excitement level is off the roof!
 We can envision it, and we can see the difference it would make in our lives to obtain this thing or achieve this goal, and we are READY for it!
 We are so excited.
 We just can’t wait.
 We want it NOW.

 If I’m going on a trip, I can’t just climb into the car and wish myself there.
 If I’m going clear across the country, the trip will take time.
 It will take planning.
 It will take preparation.
 And the same goes for ANYTHING we want to have, experience, or accomplish.